GitHub app

 It’s easy to create GitHub issues directly from a conversation in Intercom.

-Just hover over a message you’d like to create as a GitHub issue, and click on the icon beside the conversation:
+Just hover over a comment or note you’d like to create as a GitHub issue, and click on the three-dots icon:

-Important: You need to ‘allow pop-ups’ from Intercom in your browser to create GitHub issues from Intercom.
+You need to "Allow pop-ups" from Intercom in your browser to create GitHub issues from Intercom.

 Once you create the issue, Operator will leave a note in the conversation linked to that issue:

-Operator will also leave a note when the issue has been closed and re-open any snoozed or closed conversations linked to that GitHub issue, so you can update your customer.
+Operator will also leave a note when the issue has been closed and re-open any snoozed or closed Conversations or Tickets linked to that GitHub issue, so you can update your customer.

 Paste the conversation into a GitHub issue

-For repositories other than your main one, you can link Intercom conversations to GitHub issues by pasting the conversation’s URL into the GitHub Issue or Issue Comment.
-You can do this in any repository you added on the Manage page.
-Operator will add a note, and notify you when the conversation is closed.
+For repositories other than your main one, you can link Intercom Conversations or Tickets to GitHub Issues by pasting the their URL into the GitHub Issue or Issue Comment.
+You can do this in any repository you added on the Settings tab.
+Fin AI Agent will then add a note, and notify you when the conversation is closed.

-Note: Operator won't leave a new note in a conversation if you've previously linked it to a GitHub issue.
+Fin AI Agent won't leave a new note in a conversation if you've previously linked it to a GitHub Issue.

 Add the GitHub issue as a note

-You can also link GitHub issues to conversations by adding the URL of the GitHub issue in a note on a conversation in Intercom.
-The conversation will re-open when the issue is closed.
+You can also link GitHub Issues to conversations by adding the URL of the GitHub Issue in a note on a conversation or ticket in Intercom.
+The conversation or ticket will re-open when the GitHub Issue is closed.

 What if I have multiple GitHub accounts?

 It’s possible to integrate multiple GitHub accounts with Intercom.
-But, you’ll only be able to create issues from Intercom in your main repo, as set in the Manage page - this setting will apply for all teammates.
-When you go to your GitHub integration settings, the list of repositories you see will be from the GitHub account you are logged in to in your current browser session.
+But, you’ll only be able to create issues from Intercom in your main repo - this setting will apply for all teammates.
+When you go to your GitHub app Settings, the list of repositories you see will be from the GitHub account you are logged in to in your current browser session.

 • .github/ISSUE_TEMPLATE.md